DekataBG/DekataBG/README.md

   [Translations Blog](https://github.com/DekataBG/TranslationsBlog) - An attempt to create web blog made only with the help of the indian guys on YouTube :sweat_smile:

-  [Library](https://github.com/DekataBG/Library) - An attempt to create a serious website.
+  [Library](https://github.com/DekataBG/Library) - An attempt to create a fully functioning website.
 The project is still unfinished as I want to create it as good as possible

   ---